• Skip to primary navigation

 2 cups plain Greek yogurt, 1 teaspoon vanilla extract, 3 tablespoon honey

 • Place the pan in the freezer (covered or uncovered) for 4 hours or until the yogurt is completely frozen.
-Cut into 16 pieces with a sharp knife and serve cold.

 Notes

-Toppings: You can use any toppings you like in this recipe.
+You can use any toppings you like in this recipe.
 These include nuts, fruit, seeds, and nut butter.
 For toppings that won't stick to the frozen bars (like fruit), add them before freezing

 Cutting the bars: Run a sharp knife under hot water for 15 seconds.
 Then, wipe the water off with a paper towel and slice, wiping the knife off after each cut.

-Make ahead: Prepare the granola and yogurt separately and store in the refrigerator for up to 3 days until you're ready to assemble the bars.
+Make ahead:ย Prepare the granola and yogurt separately and store in the refrigerator for up to 3 days until you're ready to assemble the bars.
 Store the granola base in the pan covered in plastic wrap, and store the yogurt in an airtight container.

 Nutrition